 The dumping of radioactive waste in the ocean disturbs a prehistoric monster than can project electric shocks and radioactive beams.
 After terrorizing the English coast, it is discovered that if the creature is destroyed with conventional weaponry it would spread a dangerous amount radioactive contamination over the entire country, with this fact preventing the military from attacking the monster as it nears London.
-Written by

 Jeremy Lunt <email@example.com>